for Veterans and the Public

 How is hepatitis C treated?

-The purpose of taking antiviral medications for hepatitis C is to:
+The purpose of taking medications to treat hepatitis C is to:

-- reduce the risk of developing cirrhosis (advanced scarring of the liver)
+- The presence of cirrhosis (severe scarring of the liver)

 Before starting treatment for your hepatitis C, it is important to discuss the following: